apache/openwhisk/docs/actions.md

 exports.main = myAction;
 ```

 Note that the action is exposed through `exports.main`; the action handler itself can have any name, as long as it conforms to the usual signature of accepting an object and returning an object (or a `Promise` of an object).
-Per Node.js convention, you must either name this file `index.js` or specify the the file name you prefer as the `main` property in package.json.
+Per Node.js convention, you must either name this file `index.js` or specify the file name you prefer as the `main` property in package.json.

 To create an OpenWhisk action from this package: